Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 To deploy this project need some configuration.
 First we will setup laravel then vue.

 1. Download ZIP from : https://github.com/Tahamid-khan-shafaque/Todo_crud-Laravel_and_vueJs.
-2. Extract the ZIP file.
-3. Go to D or E or your prefer directory and run cmd.
+2. Go to D or E or your prefer directory and run cmd.
 After that run the following commands.

 ```bash
 git clone https://github.com/Tahamid-khan-shafaque/Todo_crud-Laravel_and_vueJs.git